Skip to main content

 In Kubernetes clusters, an application proxy server (such as Nginx Proxy server and HAProxy) is often used.
 We can use a proxy server to expose wizard-client-webui servers.

-Depending on how a proxy server is configured, override is similar either to that of ingress or to that of load balancer.
+Depending on how a proxy server is configured, the values are similar either to that of ingress or to that of load balancer.
 If the proxy server provides TLS communication, tlsOverProxy.enabled should be true.
 The FrontendURL and BackendURL should be set accordingly.

-The following example shows how to specify value override when
+The following example wizard-client-webui-values-override.yaml shows how to specify values when

 • tls commuincation is provided by a proxy server